Skip to Content

 Regular Inspections and Maintenance

 Routine inspections are vital in preventing pest infestations.
 Property management should conduct regular checks, focusing on common entry points like cracks, vents, and windows.
 Maintenance tasks such as sealing gaps, fixing leaks, and ensuring proper drainage can significantly reduce the likelihood of pests entering the building.
-These proactive measures help in identifying potential issues before they become serious problems.
+These proactive measures help identify potential issues before they become serious problems.

 Regular maintenance also involves keeping the building's exterior in good condition.
 Trimmed landscaping, well-maintained garbage areas, and proper lighting can deter pests.
 By addressing these areas, property managers can create an environment that is less attractive to pests, reducing the chances of an infestation.